Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 # Section 3.
 Proposed Method / Solution

+This section details the technical implementation of the Electronic Medication Administration Record (eMAR) system, which integrates web-based management with industrial IoT hardware to ensure accurate medication delivery.
+The proposed solution employs a hybrid architecture that combines local reliability with cloud scalability to address the critical safety and workflow requirements of healthcare facilities.

 ## Section Contents
 - **3.1 Unified System Architecture** (Overview, Subsystems, Interfaces)
 - **3.2 Visual Representations** (System Block Diagram, Flowchart, Sequence, Component, Data Flow)